-1. I read the manuscript just as closely and spend the same time and effort in a CE as I do in a proof.
+1. We read the manuscript just as closely and spend the same time and effort in a CE as we do in a proof.

 2. I'm terrible at boundaries and if I notice issues that should have been caught in the copy edit, I'll still point them out for you.

 I offer a discount when booking more than one round of edits on a single manuscript.
 Let me know in advance if that's your intention so I can give you the best price up front.